 Although young children need their parents in the room for reassurance and to provide good medical history information, adolescents need some private time alone with their doctor.
 Some parents feel concerned about this private time, imagining that this time is being used to divulge secrets of the teen’s sexuality or drug use.
 In the end, teenagers have to begin developing their own relationship and rapport with their doctor, separate from the relationship that may exist between their parents and the doctor.
 Empowering a child with health responsibility may also encourage them to adopt healthier behaviors.

 Furthermore, while some parents do not like to imagine that their children have secret or private aspects to their lives, it is important that the teenager has some time to ask questions or discuss concerns that might be hard to talk about in front of a parent.

 Laws about an adolescent’s right to obtain healthcare without parental consent are set by individual states.
 Most adolescents receive this right, though only for certain medical concerns or conditions, between the ages of 12 and 15.
 They are then able to obtain healthcare without parental consent for sexually transmitted disease, pregnancy, substance abuse, and mental health.

 Numerous studies have shown that, if the ultimate goal of both the parent and the doctor is the good health and safety of the adolescent patient, then assurance of confidentiality is crucial to the vast majority of adolescent patients.
-On the other hand, the doctor should be candid and truthful about the need to break confidentiality if the teenager discloses information that suggests he is in real danger.
+On the other hand, the doctor should be candid and truthful about the need to break confidentiality if the teenager discloses information that suggests danger.

 If your doctor cannot assure basic confidential healthcare for your adolescent, ask for information about an adolescent health clinic or other source of reliable, good, confidential healthcare.